 Antonio Seba was another obnoxious character, though less so than Melis.
 His principal activity-though that was quite enough-was to act as Melis's lieutenant, and he became at various times secretary of different Regional Committees in Catalonia.
 During the Civil War Seba was chief of the 153rd Mixed Brigade, or the 'Land and Liberty' Column, as it was known prior to militarisation.
-With men of the police hierarchy of his imminent arrest that many of the senior police officers spent their nights in the Jefatura waiting for the news that El Quico had been arrested or killed.
+With men of the 25th Division he helped to take Belchite and also took part in the battle of Segre in August 1938.